 How to reduce downtime occurring due to unplanned stops?

 Eliminating unplanned downtime is critical to improving OEE.
 You cannot address other OEE components if your machines are not running.

 For unplanned downtime, it is crucial to record the specific reasons for each stop that occurs.
 Usually, operators do this.
 More on this topic in our article How to define machine breakdown causes.

-How Evocon visualises availability losses?
+How Evocon visualizes availability losses?

 For any of our readers that use Evocon, it is important to note that the Evocon system handles availability losses differently from the Six Big Losses framework that we present in this article:

-- Both planned and unplanned availability losses are fall into the category of “unplanned stops” in the Evocon system.
+- Both planned and unplanned availability losses fall into the category of “unplanned stops” in the Evocon system.
 The system takes “unplanned stops” into account when calculating OEE.

 The Evocon system gives freedom to choose which stops are “unplanned” (and included in OEE calculation) and which ones are “planned” (and thus excluded from the calculation).